epilande/alfred-browser-tabs/README.md

 - `safari tabs {query}` - Fetch tabs from Safari and filter based on query.
 - `orion tabs {query}` - Fetch tabs from Orion and filter based on query.
 - `arc tabs {query}` - Fetch tabs from Arc and filter based on query.
+- `comet tabs {query}` - Fetch tabs from Comet and filter based on query.

 ### Copy to clipboard